 There are many fish markets on the island which host fresh fish fry ups with live music and entertainment.
 Perhaps the most famous of these is Oistins Fish Market.
 On Friday nights this market comes to life with delicious, fresh fish cooked before your eyes, live local music and performances on stage, and stalls selling local crafts and jewellery.
-Amongst the glittering treasure trove stalls are dance floors where you can try your hand at salsa or just have a good old boogie.
+Among the glittering treasure trove stalls are dance floors where you can try your hand at salsa or just have a good old boogie.

 Many festivals take place in Barbados throughout the year including music festivals, food festivals, carnivals, art festivals and more.
 Barbados has also hosted concerts for international acts such as Alicia Keys, Sir Cliff Richard, Pavarotti, Ray Charles, Boyz 2 Men, Bryan Adams, Bare Naked Ladies and Michael Bolton.
 You can find out what festivals are happening this year on our Barbados festivals page.

 Adventure tours in Barbados stretch the imagination and lift the soul.
 For instance, you could try zip lining through the trees thousands of feet above the ground; or you could explore caves deep beneath the coral rock.

 Alternatively there are many ways to enjoy the crystal blue waters surrounding this island gem, such as cruises, snorkeling, or diving.
 To find out more about what's on offer, check out our list of Things to do in Barbados.